-We do not use allocation models to restrict the Fund's investments to certain regions, countries or industries.
-The Fund may invest a large percentage of its assets in a particular region or market, including Asia, India, Japan, Europe, and the United Kingdom.
+We do not use allocation models to restrict the Fund's investments to certain regions, countries, sectors or industries.
+We may significantly shift Fund assets between asset classes, sectors, and geographic regions based on where we believe the best growth opportunities and valuations currently exist.

+The Fund may invest a large percentage of its assets in a particular region or market, including India, Asia, Japan, Europe and the United Kingdom.

-The Fund may invest a large percentage of its assets in a few sectors, including communication services, consumer staples, financials, health care, industrials, and information technology.
+The Fund may invest a large percentage of its assets in a few sectors, including consumer discretionary, consumer staples, financials, health care, industrials, and information technology.